sindresorhus/awesome-nodejs/readme.md

 - [resolve-from](https://github.com/sindresorhus/resolve-from) - Resolve the path of a module like `require.resolve()` but from a given path.
 - [simplecrawler](https://github.com/cgiffard/node-simplecrawler) - Event driven web crawler.
 - [jsdom](https://github.com/tmpvar/jsdom) - JavaScript implementation of HTML and the DOM.
+- [hypernova](https://github.com/airbnb/hypernova) - A service for server-side rendering your JavaScript views.

 ## Resources